squeaktoy/hearth/README.md

 trustless public service, future systems will need to solve these dilemmas in order to prevent griefing.
 Hearth's goal is to explore implementations of shared execution and content workflow, not security or permissions systems.

+Hearth is effectively two programs at once: a distributed scripting environment and a game engine.
+The scripting provides the metatextual rules of the environment and the game engine creates the spatial substrate of the world.
+The bridge between distributed execution logic and game engine logic is in the scripting API.
+Scripts perform high-level logic in the environment, but are also singularly responsible for loading and managing all of the spatial content.

+### Network

 Hearth operates over TCP socket connections.
 Although other real-time networking options like GameNetworkingSockets or QUIC have significantly